ansible-collections/ibm_zos_core/docs/source/modules/zos_stat.rst

       | **sample**: opt

     creation_date
-      Date a data set was created.
+      Date a dataset was created.

       | **returned**: success
       | **type**: str
       | **sample**: 2025-01-27

     creation_time
-      Time at which a data set was created.
+      Time at which a dataset was created.

-      Only available when a data set has extended attributes.
+      Only available when a dataset has extended attributes.

       | **returned**: success
       | **type**: str
       | **sample**: 11:25:52

     expiration_date
-      Expiration date of a data set.
+      Expiration date of a dataset.

       | **returned**: success
       | **type**: str
       | **sample**: 2030-12-31

     last_reference
-      Date where the data set was last referenced.
+      Date where the dataset was last referenced.

       | **returned**: success
       | **type**: str
       | **sample**: 2025-01-28

     updated_since_backup
-      Whether the data set has been updated since its last backup.
+      Whether the dataset has been updated since its last backup.

       | **returned**: success
       | **type**: bool

     jcl_attrs
-      Dictionary containing the names of the JCL job and step that created a data set.
+      Dictionary containing the names of the JCL job and step that created a dataset.

-      Only available for data sets with extended attributes.
+      Only available for datasets with extended attributes.

       | **returned**: success
       | **type**: dict

       creation_job
-        JCL job that created the data set.
+        JCL job that created the dataset.

         | **returned**: success
         | **type**: str
         | **sample**: DSALLOC

       creation_step
-        JCL job step that created the data set.
+        JCL job step that created the dataset.

         | **returned**: success
         | **type**: str